research-clipart-593533-iation-terms-Vector-illustration--Stock-Vector.jpg

 3. Provide and share research training & consultancy internally and externally

-• Share learning from attending courses related to your work (e.g., statistics/research)
+• Share learning from attending courses related to your work (e.g., statistics, implementation science, program evaluation)

 • Engage in peer support and knowledge sharing to other team members